 By including the Psalms with the Law and the Prophets, Jesus gives them a place of prominence which is far above mere poetry.
 All Scripture speaks of Him.
 "The testimony of Jesus is the Spirit of prophecy" (Rev 19:10).
 The Law exposed our condition, as sinners in need of both Lamb and Shepherd.
 The Prophets looked foward to His appearings to fulfill those roles.
 The Psalms echo these messages.

-Many of the Psalms are quoted in the New Testament with specific reference to the Lord Jesus.
-These are often referred to as the Messianic Psalms.
-(They are Psalms 2, 8, 16, 22, 23, 24, 40, 41, 45, 68, 69, 72, 89, 102, 110, 118.)
-But these are not the only Psalms with a Messianic ring.
-Some say, and this writer suspects they are right, that Messiah can be discerned in all of the 150 Psalms.
-Nevertheless, our study will focus on those mentioned above and a few others.
-Among these, Psalm 116 is included in the main list, while very brief comments are provided on each of several Psalms in a section called 'Others' (including Psalms 1, 9, 17, 18, 20*, 21*, 30, 31, 42, 55, 61, 75, 80, 85, 91).
+However, these are not the only Psalms with a Messianic ring.
+Some say, and this writer suspects they are right, that the Messiah can be discerned in all of the 150 Psalms.
+Several psalms, in this category are included in the Psalms menu (some with very brief notes, others with extended notes).
+(These include: Psalms 1, 9, 17, 18, 20, 21, 30, 31, 42, 55, 61, 75, 80, 85, 91).

 Oh Lord, give us ears to hear, and hearts that burn for Thee.
 Amen.